BradleyCulley/bradleyculley.github.io/_posts/2023-broken-11-4-My-Side-of-the-Mountain.md

 [The Newbery Medal]...is a literary award given by the Association for Library Service to Children (ALSC), a division of the American Library Association (ALA), to the author of "the most distinguished contributions to American literature for children".
 The Newbery and the Caldecott Medal are considered the two most prestigious awards for children's literature in the United States.³
 </blockquote>

-Another of Ms. George's books, "Julie of the Wolves", fully won The Newbery Medal in 1973.⁴
+Another of Ms. George's books, titled "Julie of the Wolves", fully won The Newbery Medal in 1973.⁴
 </p>

 <hr/>

-More about the plot:
+More about the plot of My Side of the Mountain:
 <blockquote>
 <p>Sam Gribley is a 12-year-old boy who intensely dislikes living in his parents' cramped New York City apartment with his eight brothers and sisters.
 He decides to run away to his great-grandfather's abandoned farm in the Catskill Mountains to live in the wilderness.
 The novel begins in the middle of Sam's story, with Sam huddled in his treehouse home in the forest during a severe blizzard.
 Frightful, Sam's pet peregrine falcon, and The Baron, a weasel, share the home with him.
 In a flashback, Sam reminisces about how he came to be there.</p>